 - There’s nothing to worry about…they may just need to be fertilized – but wait.
 It may be that your azaleas are just needing a little bit of extra juice…particularly nitrogen.
 Nitrogen-deficient azaleas seem to shed even more leaves…hence more of them turn yellow.
 But don’t run out and fertilize them now … wait until the spring.
 If you fertilize them now it may cause them to start producing new leaves … which you don’t want, because this tender new growth would likely be burned during the winter’s cold weather.
 Just enjoy your yellowy garden, have patience, and rest in knowing there’s nothing you should do now.

 - However, there could be an insect issue.
 Silvery and yellow mottled or even bleached-looking leaves indicate a potential lace bug infestation … one of the most common pests to azaleas.
-If you can’t tell whether the leaves are molting or have an insect problem, simply look at the underside of the leaf.
-If there’s dirt (…which is really bug feces…lovely)…you have lace bugs.
+If you can’t tell whether the leaves are molting or have an insect problem, simply look at the underside of the leaves.
+If it seems like there’s crusty dirt, you have lace bugs … but it’s not dirt, it’s bug feces…lovely!
 And if you do, you need to act fast…lace bugs are active breeders so a small problem can quickly become a big problem.
-So spray them with insecticidal soap…making sure to drench the underside of the leaves.
+So spray them with insecticidal soap … making sure to drench the underside of the leaves.

 I hope this post has helped any of you who have ever wondered why are my azalea leaves turning yellow.